Mayor Jenny Durkan says Seattle could eliminate library overdue fines as part of new levy

-Under the mayor's plan, a 7-year, $213 million property-tax levy would take the place of the city's expiring 7-year, $123 million levy.
+Under the mayor's plan, a seven-year, $213 million property-tax levy would take the place of the city's expiring seven-year, $123 million levy.

 Seattle could “correct a historic inequity” by eliminating library fines for overdue items as part of a $213 million new property-tax levy, Mayor Jenny Durkan said Wednesday.